Date of Award:

 Data were analyzed using paired t tests and a content analysis of the qualitative data.
 Comparisons were also made between youth actively involved in the program with an assigned mentor and youth who were enrolled but had little contact with their mentor or program activities.

 Analyses showed that participation in this program had a positive impact on parent-child relationships, parent functioning, and sibling relationships for approximately one third of the youth and their families.
 This study suggests that the benefits of mentoring programs may extend beyond the mentored youth into the family system.
 To fully understand the impact of a mentoring program, these changes must be evaluated.

 Cox, Janet H., "An Impact Study of the Youth and Families with Promise Mentoring Program on Parent and Family Outcomes" (2001).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 2606.